munozarturo/munozarturo.com/content/projects/vval.md

 ...  # and you can do something similar for the rest of them
 ```

-Which is also less lines of code because even if you used the `validate` function to handle multiple input types you would still need to handle the separate type cases.
+The above pattern basically makes vval useless, because on top of being a lot more readable it's less code because even if you used the `validate` function to validate multiple input types you would still need to handle them.

-Besides a couple of revisions made to update the PyPI packaging, to touch up the *brand*, and to extend functionality a little, vval has mostly remained the same since Novemeber of 2022.
-Thus it remains as a fond reminder of what I see as my early days; and for that I love it, the same way I imagine *Picasso* loved his first painting or *García Márquez* his first short story.
+Besides a couple of revisions made to update the PyPI packaging, to touch up the brand, and to extend functionality a little, vval has mostly remained the same since Novemeber of 2022.
+Thus it remains a fond reminder of my early days.
+For that I love it; the same way I imagine *Picasso* loved his first painting or *García Márquez* his first short story.